Skip to main content

 Runs

-Every time a task or workflow executes, Skyvern creates a Run — a record of what happened, with a video, screenshots, action log, and any extracted data.
+Every time a task or agent executes, Skyvern creates a Run — a record of what happened, with a video, screenshots, action log, and any extracted data.
 The Runs page is your history.
 Filter by status, search by run ID, click any row to drill in.
 Runs page showing execution history with statuses Inside a run detail page you’ll find:

 • Live viewer / recording — full video of the browser as it executed